jonmkang/integral-social-backend/README.md

 From here, you can run `npm run migrate`, and it will create tables inside the database you created.

+To install test databases, `psql CREATE DATABASE database_name_test`.
+Add `TEST_DATABASE_URL="postgresql://username@localhost/database_name_test` to .env.
+From here, run `npm run migrate:test` and it will create test tables inside of the test database.

 This finishes the set up of the database on the local server.

 ## Scripts